Scottie35/PikaJS/README.md

 	$('div.blue').scrollTo();

 	Smooth scrolls up or down to the location of div.blue in the document.
-Uses requestAnimationFrame if possible, or setTimeout otherwise
+	Uses requestAnimationFrame if possible, or setTimeout otherwise.

 	$('div.blue').scrollTo({
 		duration: 0.3,
 		offset: -200
 	});

 	Smooth scrolls up or down to the location of div.blue, -200 pixels, in the document.
 	Since default duration is 0.5 (about 0.5s), the given duration of 0.3 will scroll faster.
 	Uses requestAnimationFrame if possible, or setTimeout otherwise

 ### Special internal methods you can use if you want:

 #### $.H

 	Used internally to improve on Balalaika's conversion from text -> HTML.
 Uses document.createRange().createContextualFragment('some HTML') to convert from a string of HTML into actual DOM nodes to be inserted.

 	This also extracts any and all SCRIPT tags, attaches a unique ID, and the extracted JS is then executed at the appropriate time when the HTML nodes are inserted into the page via .html(), .update(), etc.

 #### $.R